-Neither the oil company nor the U.S. government cares that we never gave our consent for DAPL.
+Neither the oil company nor the U.S. government cares that Native people never gave our consent for DAPL.
 In the U.S., the standard for moving forward on such projects is “tribal consultation,” but in practice, that’s not a standard at all.
 Simply sending us an email isn't consent.
 We insist on a higher standard, one that values our perspective and doesn’t subjugate our people based on meaningless words from the colonizers’ handbook.

 Chapter 5: Ignoring Tribes, Ignoring Laws

 In this chapter, we explore the disconnect between what’s happened with the pipeline — its illegal operation and crossing just to the north of Standing Rock under the Mni Sose — and what should have been done.
 Bottom line: DAPL should not be operating without Tribal consent and full compliance with the law.

 South Dakota tribal leaders explore the spiritual power of the #NoDAPL movement and the way it has brought tribes together from all over the country in support of Unci Maka, our Grandmother Earth.